OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

   on Binder.
 Maybe a notebook demonstrating an interesting workflow to analyze data.
 He wants to use it more intensively on his own data.

-- Lucy has found a notebook & binder environment published with a paper, and he wants to re-execute the notebook to reproduce the published results and start his research in the field.
+- Lucy has found a notebook & binder environment published with a paper, and she wants to re-execute the notebook to reproduce the published results and start her research in the field.
 However, no binder (compute) resources are available in the cloud.
-The computation takes 20 minutes on a standard PC and he would like to run this calculation on his Desktop PC because that resources is readily available and idle 99% of the time.
+The computation takes 20 minutes on a standard PC and she would like to run this calculation on her local server.

 Setup:

-They recreate the same environment on his local server (for example by just changing the server name in the binder URL).
+They recreate the same environment on their local server (for example by just changing the server name in the binder URL).

+More advanced scenario to explore: Lucy would like to use her Desktop PC because that resource is readily available and idles 99% of the time.

 ## Easy sharing of computational environments